-5. The RIPoS has been developed through a consultative process that drew inputs from prominent think tanks, academics and researchers.
+The RIPoS has been developed through a consultative process that drew inputs from prominent think tanks, academics and researchers.
 It also incorporates the recommendations of the Operations Evaluation (IDEV) report, assessing the effectiveness of regional integration operations and taking into consideration other Bank sector strategies developed since the last RIS.
 A broad spectrum of economic and sector work and literature was reviewed and analyzed for guidance.
 The Bank also posted an earlier draft on its website to facilitate public consultations electronically.
-Finally, the preparation process benefited from inputs from COSP and internal reviews as well as external brainstorming meetings with national authorities at the Conference of African Ministers of Regional Integration held in Mauritius in
+The preparation process benefited from inputs from the Strategy and Operational Policy department (COSP) and internal reviews within the Bank.
+Finally, the RIPoS was also enriched through external brainstorming meetings with national authorities at the Conference of African Ministers of Regional Integration held in Mauritius in April 2013, continental organizations, RECs, RMCs and private sector bodies, and contributions from other multilateral development banks (MDBs).